-Yes, Acrylic and emulsion paints are very durable and lightfast, and should last for many years.
+Yes, especially the interior murals.
+Acrylic and emulsion paints are very durable and lightfast, and should last for many years.
 I also coat the mural in a layer of acrylic matte varnish, which makes for easier cleaning, and extends the mural's life.

 Do you charge a consulting fee or charge for estimates?